basecs101/core-java-concepts-2/README.md

     5. Method Reference
 29. [Is Java Pass by value or pass by reference](https://medium.com/@basecs101/is-java-pass-by-value-or-pass-by-reference-73a73b0c2234)
 30. Primitives and their Wrapper classes.
 Auto boxing and Auto unboxing.
+31. equals() and hashcode() methods for any user defined class.
+Also explain toString() method.
+32. SOLID

 #### [Sample program for practice](https://www.programiz.com/java-programming/examples)